• Skip to primary navigation

 Yes, wait, let the bread rest, it helps keep the moisture in and keeps the bread fresher longer.

-I know, it’s like torture to have to wait.
+I know, it’s hard to have to wait.

 And frankly, I can’t blame you if you cut into it early.
 I often do too!